Blog

 A house or a townhouse will be a great rental option for you if you are traveling with several travel nurses or if you will be traveling with your family.
 Finding a large rental like this may be challenging for the time frame you are looking for, so try avoiding too many amenity limitations when searching.
 Also, you should confirm with the rental property how much you will be responsible for caring for or if you must pay maintenance fees.

-Many factors affect how much your housing will cost as a travel nurse in Texas, but we will get to that in a minute.
+Many factors affect how much your travel nurse housing in Texas will cost as a travel nurse in Texas, but we will get to that in a minute.
 Based on Texas Fair Market Rent, you can expect to pay around $684 monthly for a studio apartment, $755 for a one-bedroom rental, and $900-$1434 for two or more bedrooms.
 It is important to remember these costs only include the space rental and do not typically include the utilities, parking, or renter’s insurance.
 Make sure to accommodate these extra costs in your budget.
 You don’t want to be working just to live in your rental.

 1. Location